nansencenter/nextsim/README_docker.md

 Pay attention to [Linux optional post-installation steps](to https://docs.docker.com/install/linux/linux-postinstall/)

+On macOS, once Docker is installed you need to go to the Docker icon and select Preferences->Advanced and set memory to at least 4 GB (the exact value needs testing).
+Otherwise the model won't compile.

 ## 3. Build an image

 Image is built based on recipes in a `Dockerfile`.
 NeXtSIM repository contains Dockerfile for